70ViRNaND/BeginnerIntroSeries-SignalDenoising/README.md

     - Data Format: standard
     - Toolbox: Export signals as CSV

-- use matlab R2015A or above
+- Use matlab R2015A or above